 We issue Fannie Mae MBS through portfolio securitization transactions by transferring pools of mortgage loans or mortgage-related securities to one or more trusts or special purpose entities.
-We are considered to be the transferor when we transfer assets from our own portfolio in a portfolio securitization transaction.
-For the years ended December 31, 2012, 2011 and 2010, the unpaid principal balance of portfolio securitizations was \$225.1 billion, \$118.5 billion and \$120.0 billion, respectively.
+We are considered to be the transferor when we transfer assets from our own retained mortgage portfolio in a portfolio securitization transaction.
+For the years ended December 31, 2013, 2012 and 2011, the unpaid principal balance of portfolio securitizations was \$228.5 billion, \$225.1 billion and \$118.5 billion, respectively.

-The following table displays some key characteristics of the securities retained in unconsolidated portfolio securitization trusts as of December 31, 2012 and 2011.
+The following table displays some key characteristics of the securities retained in unconsolidated portfolio securitization trusts as of December 31, 2013 and 2012.